-The Sunshine Law allows boards to hold multi-site meetings where members at different sites are connected via audio- or videoconference or another form of interactive conference technology, subject to requirements listed in section 92-3.5, Hawaii Revised Statutes.
-The Sunshine Law does not address remote participation by members of the public, which means that such participation is not restricted but is also not required.
-In this Quick Review, OIP will go over the requirements for noticing the locations for a multi-site meeting, as well as recommendations for boards that want to provide additional unofficial "courtesy" locations to accommodate members of the public (but which are not available to board members).
+The Sunshine Law allows boards to hold multi-site meetings where members at different physical locations are connected via audio- or videoconference or another form of interactive conference technology, subject to requirements listed in section 92-3.5, Hawaii Revised Statutes (HRS).
+The Sunshine Law does not set forth standards for participation in a meeting by members of the general public; its restrictions on audio- or videoconferences apply only to board members.
+This Quick Review discusses the requirements for noticing the locations for a multi-site meeting and contains recommendations for boards that want to provide additional unofficial "courtesy" locations to accommodate members of the public (but which are not available to board members).

-Public Meeting Locations Listed on Notice
+Multi-Site Public Meeting Locations Listed on Notice

-- The notice of meeting for a multi-site meeting by interactive conference technology must list all the locations from which board members will be attending as public meeting sites (except that disabled board members have the ability to attend from a private site, as explained below.)
-All public meeting locations are set at the time the notice is filed. - 2.
+- 1. The notice of meeting for a multi-site meeting by interactive conference technology must list as public meeting sites all the locations at which board members plan to be present.
+(As explained below, board members with a disability may attend meetings from a private site under an exception to this law.)
+All public meeting locations must be listed in the filed notice. - 2.
 Board members may attend from any of the public meeting locations listed on the filed notice.
-The notice is not required to specify which board members will attend from which location. - 3.
+The notice need not identify which noticed location each board member will attend from. - 3.
 The noticed locations cannot be cancelled or shut down early while the meeting goes on elsewhere.
 The Sunshine Law does not require that at least one board member actually attend the meeting at each of the noticed locations.
-However, even if no board member or member of the public is at a noticed location, the location must be kept linked until the end of the meeting, and failure to do so could draw a complaint from a member of the public who showed up late. - If a board wants to cancel one of the noticed public meeting locations when the meeting is still more than 6 calendar days away, it has the option of cancelling the whole meeting and then filing a new notice with only the desired locations.
+However, even if no board member or member of the public is at a noticed location, the location must be kept available to the public and linked to the other locations until the end of the meeting.
+Failure to do so could draw a complaint from a member of the public who showed up late at a noticed location. - If a board wants to cancel one of the noticed public meeting locations when the meeting is still more than 6 calendar days away, it has the option of cancelling the whole meeting and then filing a new notice with only the desired locations.
 If the meeting is less than 6 days away, the board must either go forward with all the originally noticed locations, or cancel the entire meeting.

-- 4. A board is not required to have multiple meeting locations at all, and the fact that a board has had multiple locations for previous meetings, or has used a particular location as a meeting site for previous meetings, does not create any obligation for the board to include that location as a public meeting site for future meetings. - 5.
-Meeting locations are not required to be linked by video an audio connection is sufficient.
-However, if the audio connection between meeting sites goes down, the remainder of the meeting must be canceled, even if a quorum of members is present at one location. - And when a meeting location is connected only by audio, copies of visual aids being used at other locations must be made available at the audio-only location within 15 minutes, or else the agenda items the visual aids were used for cannot be acted on at that meeting.
+4. A board is not required to have multiple meeting locations at all.
+The fact that a board has had multiple locations for previous meetings, or has used a particular location as a meeting site for previous meetings, does not create any obligation for the board to include that location as a public meeting site for future meetings.

+5. Meeting locations are not required to be linked by video; an audio connection is sufficient.
+However, if the audio connection between meeting sites goes down, the remainder of the meeting must be canceled, even if a quorum of members is present at one location.

+When a meeting location is connected only by audio, copies of visual aids being used at other locations must be made available at the audio-only location within 15 minutes, or else the agenda items for which the visual aids were used cannot be acted on at that meeting.
 Visual aids may be transmitted by e-mail, facsimile transmittal, or other means.